Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Whether you're just starting to quilt or have been at it for while, your desire to make stunning log cabin and star quilts is shared by me.

-I am excited to help by sourcing and creating downloadable quilt patterns that primarily feature star quilt block patterns and log cabin quilt blocks that cover a variety of quilting techniques.
+I am excited to help you discover star and log cabin quilts by sourcing and creating downloadable star and log cabin quilt block patterns that use a variety of quilting techniques.

 Beginners may think that star quilt patterns are difficult to make.
 Not so.
 Most star blocks are easy.
 Take them apart to see, or make them big!